BuckeyeSoftware/rex/doc/CORE.md

   * `Directory` Open and manipulate a directory.
   * `File` Open and manipulate files.

-The following filesystem functions are implements:
+The following filesystem functions are implemented:
   * `read_text_stream`
   * `read_binary_stream`